-HepaRG™ is a human bipotent progenitor cell line capable of differentiating into both biliary and hepatocyte lineages in the presence of DMSO.
+HepaRG™ is a human bipotent progenitor cell line capable of differentiating into both biliary and hepatocyte lineages.
 It was originally derived from a female patient diagnosed with a cholangiocarcinoma and hepatitis C infection.
 The HepaRG cell line, free of hepatitis B and hepatitis C viruses has the following main characteristics:

-- Can undergo a complete programme of hepatocyte differentiation until a fully adult hepatic phenotype
+- HepaRG cells can undergo a complete program of hepatocyte differentiation until a fully adult hepatic phenotype

-- Breath aerobically, consume lactate and contain as many mitochondria as the human hepatocytes
+- Hepatocyte-like cells breath aerobically, consume lactate and contain as many mitochondria as the human hepatocytes

-- Has the potential to express major properties of stem cells
+- HepaRG cell line has the potential to express major properties of stem cells: high plasticity & transdifferentiation capacity

 Furthermore, HepaRG™ cells show functional mitochondria, hepatokine secretion abilities and an adequate response to insulin (Figure 3).
 The HepaRG™ cell system appears as a robust surrogate for primary hepatocytes, which is versatile enough to study not only xenobiotic detoxification, but also the control of hepatic energy metabolism, secretory function and disease-related mechanisms (Tascher et al. 2019).